Civil procedure in South Africa: Particulars of claim

-The rules of court prescribe both the form of the particulars as well as the content.
+The rules of court prescribe both the form of the particulars as well as the content(HC rule 18 and MC rule 6).
 It is only from the particulars that one can see the basis of the action as well as the relief sought.
 The particulars of claim, then, sets out the facts that give rise to the claim as well as what the plaintiff wants the court to decide.

 In a simple summons, the particulars appear in abbreviated form, often in one line.
 Prior to the new Magistrates' Court Rules, a defendant who wished to find out more did so by delivering to the plaintiff a request for further particulars in terms of Rule 16 of the Magistrates' Courts Act.
 No such rule exists in the High Court, and Rule 16 has now also been replaced by Rule 15, which refers to a declaration.
 The declaration is a separate document in which the Plaintiff must set out his particulars of claim in the same precise manner as he would in a combined summons.

 Rule 6 of the Magistrates' Courts Act, and Rule 18 of the Uniform Rules, set out the form and content of pleadings in general.
 With respect to the form, particulars of claim must be divided into separate paragraphs and numbered consecutively with each averment appearing in a separate paragraph.

 With regards to the content, it must contain the following: